rachitnigam/rachitnigam.com/content/post/first-two-years.md

 each language construct had a direct hardware mapping.
 However, we didn't know how to demonstrate this "predictability".
 I was wary of qualitative arguments.
 I spent the semester writing code and text.
-We started porting an FPGA programming benchmark suite to Seashell.
+We started porting an FPGA programming benchmark suite to Dahlia to see how it faired with larger examples.

 In the background, I decided to do a summer internship that year and started interviewed with MSR and Facebook Reality Labs (FRL).
 MSR rejected me and I eventually accepted an offer from the silicon research team at FRL.
-I also attended ASPLOS 2019 with Adrian and others and realized that made a lot of new architecture friends.
-Architects also seem to be livelier than PL people because they're living on the [EDGE](https://en.wikipedia.org/wiki/Explicit_data_graph_execution).
+I also attended ASPLOS 2019 with Adrian and made a lot of new architecture friends.
+Architects seemed to be livelier than PL people because they're living on the [EDGE](https://en.wikipedia.org/wiki/Explicit_data_graph_execution).